-Founded on biblical truths, this comprehensive course provides an introduction to theories, concepts, and values of the profession of nursing based on the integration of faith, values, and compassionate care.
-The course provides an overview of the Bachelor of Science in Nursing program and emphasizes the characteristics of the Christian professional nurse.
-Foundations in nursing introduce basic principles promoting optimal health for the person, family, and community.
-It emphasizes health assessment of the whole person's physical, psychological, social, and spiritual dimensions that stress nursing skills and the nursing process.
+Founded on biblical truths, this comprehensive course provides an introduction to theories, concepts, and values of the profession of nursing based on the integration of faith, values, and compassionate care and provides the foundation for clinical practice.
+Basic principles and nursing skills are introduced to enable students to recognize and begin to apply the nursing process, identify and encourage optimal health practices, and predict and provide appropriate nursing interventions in caring for the physical, psychological, social, and spiritual needs of all patient populations.
+Foundational in nursing practice is the introduction of basic principles promoting optimal health for the person, family, and community.
 Evidence based practice related to human response to illness will be explored as well as professional standards of nursing practice.
 Implementing holistic patient-centered care that reflects the integration of communication and collaboration skills, critical thinking, spirituality, cultural diversity, legal/ethical issues is further explored.
+The lab component of the course focuses on comprehension and beginning technical competency of nursing skills used to assess, implement, and evaluate nursing care.
+The clinical practicum experience provides students with an opportunity to implement holistic patient-centered care that reflects the integration of Biblical truths, compassion, communication, critical thinking, cultural sensitivity, and spirituality, all within the framework of the nursing process.
+This experience will occur in a long-term healthcare facility.

 Requires a \$35.00 participations fee.
-Prerequisite: Admission to nursing program / Corequisites: NU 315, NU 330, NU 340
+Prerequisite: Successful completion of core curriculum and admission to the nursing program / Corequisites: NU 305, NU 335, NU 360